Latin 5 lower: module 3

 What is the course about?

-You will study unadapted original Latin texts in prose and poetry and improve your fluency in reading and translating Latin.
+You will continue to study Latin grammar and improve your fluency in reading and translating Latin.

 This is a live online course.
 You will need: